On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

 \begin{corollary} Let $G_\calA$ be the decomposition graph of $\calA$.
 Under the same conditions of Corollary~\ref{pro:complexity_v}, there exists an algorithm such that the time complexity of computing the $U$-statistic $\ustatp{h}{\bm{X}}$ is $\less(|\calA| \sum_{l = 1}^{M} N_{l} n^{l + 1})$, where

 and $\partitionp{m}^\calA$ is defined in \eqref{eq:quotient_set}. \end{corollary}

-\begin{remark} In the above result, quantities $N_{l}$ and $M$ are introduced. $N_{l}$ is the number of partitions in $\Pi_{m}^{\calA}$ such that the treewidth of the decomposition graph $G_{\calA}$ quotient by $\pi$ is $l$, is defined.
+\begin{remark} In the above result, quantities $N_{l}$ and $M$ are introduced. $N_{l}$ is the number of partitions in $\Pi_{m}^{\calA}$ such that the treewidth of the decomposition graph $G_{\calA}$ quotient by $\pi$ is $l$.
 Although abstract, $N_{l}$ and $M$ can in principle be computed for concrete examples.
-For instance, in Section~\ref{sec:example_hoif}, we report the values of $M$ for HOIF estimators between orders $2$ to $12$; see the last column of Table~\ref{tab:HOIF}.
-At this moment, we are not yet aware of a good strategy to count $N_{l}$, except a loose upper bound by the total number of $V$-statistics in the decomposition; see the third column of Table~\ref{tab:HOIF}. \end{remark}
+For instance, in Section~\ref{sec:example_hoif}, we report the values of $M$ for HOIF estimators between orders $2$ to $12$; see the last column of Table~\ref{tab:HOIF} in Appendix~\ref{app:HOIF}.
+At this moment, we are not yet aware of a good strategy of counting $N_{l}$, except brute-force enumeration or a loose upper bound by the total number of $V$-statistics in the decomposition; see the third column of Table~\ref{tab:HOIF} in Appendix~\ref{app:HOIF}. \end{remark}

 \begin{remark} In this paper, we have used the treewidth of the decomposition graph (or its quotient as in Corollary~\ref{cor:U}) to characterize the optimistic time-complexity of exactly computing $U$/$V$-statistics, and the \Einsum{} operation.
-Although treewidth has been a widely used concept for establishing the time-complexity of algorithms on graphs \citep{dong2021nearly}, it is in general nontrivial to compute or derive a tight bound.
-To our knowledge, Theorem~4.7 in \cite{kneis2009bound} proved a bound for treewdith linear in the edge size.
-We do not know if this bound can be further improved.
-We will discuss this as an open problem at the end of this paper (Section~\ref{sec:conclusions}). \end{remark}
+Although treewidth is a widely used concept for establishing the time-complexity of algorithms on graphs, it is generally nontrivial to compute or derive a tight bound.
+To our knowledge, Theorem~4.7 in \cite{kneis2009bound} proved a bound for treewidth linear in edge size.
+Whether this bound can be further improved remains an open problem (see Appendix~\ref{app:open}). \end{remark}

-Before moving on to applications of our algorithm in the next section, we summarize the steps of exactly computing a $U$-statistic using our proposed algorithm.
+Before moving on to applications of our algorithm in the next section, we summarize our proposed algorithm below.
 Given a $U$-statistic kernel $h$ and a sample $\bm{X}$: \begin{enumerate}[label = (\arabic*)] \item tensorize $h$ into $\calT$ (Algorithm~\ref{alg:tensorization}) and construct $\tilde{\calT}$ as in Lemma~\ref{lem:sparsification_trick};

 \item for each possible partition $\pi$ in $\Pi_{m}$, obtain the corresponding \Einsum{} notation $\calA_{\pi}$ (Algorithm~\ref{alg:induced_expression}) and evaluate the corresponding $V$-statistic using the \Einsum{} operation;